whateverweb/device-detection/README.md

 ### The service

-The service has the following ReSTful verbs and methods defined under the service URL:
+The service has the following RESTful verbs and methods defined under the service URL:

 ---
 * **GET** /ddr/c/*capability_name*